Analysis | The dishonest heart of the challenge to the 2020 election results

 Consider what the Trump campaign itself actually claims happened.

-On Sunday, it announced that it was filing another lawsuit with thee Supreme Court, aimed at questioning the results of the election in Pennsylvania.
+On Sunday, it announced that it was filing another lawsuit with the Supreme Court, aimed at questioning the results of the election in Pennsylvania.

 Why?
-To rescind “three decisions which eviscerated the Pennsylvania Legislature’s protections against mail ballot fraud," a news release states, “including (a) prohibiting election officials checking whether signatures on mail ballots are genuine during canvassing on Election Day, (b) eliminating the right of campaigns to challenge mail ballots during canvassing for forged signatures and other irregularities," because election observers weren’t always allowed in close proximity to vote-counting and due to changes in how mail-in ballots would be returned.
+To rescind “three decisions which eviscerated the Pennsylvania Legislature’s protections against mail ballot fraud,” a news release states, “including (a) “prohibiting election officials checking whether signatures on mail ballots are genuine during canvassing on Election Day, (b) eliminating the right of campaigns to challenge mail ballots during canvassing for forged signatures and other irregularities,” because election observers weren’t always allowed in close proximity to vote-counting and because of changes in how mail-in ballots would be returned.

 The campaign had earlier agreed with Paxton’s lawsuit by articulating similar concerns in other states.
 A motion to intervene filed by the campaign articulated the concerns: